ippas/imdik-zekanowski-gts/README.md

 2. To start the container: `docker run -it --rm -p 8889:8889 -v $PWD:/hail hail-jupyter`

-3. To connect from local:`ssh -N -f -L -p localhost:8889:localhost:8889 ifpan` then `localhost:8889` in browser
+3. To connect from local:`ssh -N -f -L localhost:8889:localhost:8889 ifpan` then `localhost:8889` in browser